Modulation groups: Modulation groups of vector spaces and the Weil representation

-The Schwartz space $\mathcal{S}(V(F))$ is the space of smooth vectors in $L^2(V(F))$ under the action of $H_W(F).$ Indeed, when $F=\RR$ this is \cite[p.
-827]{Howe:Heis}; the argument generalizes in a standard manner to the case $F=\CC.$ When $F$ is non-Archimedean it follows from \cite[Theorem 1.13]{GKTtheta}.
+To prove equality, we recall that the Schwartz space $\mathcal{S}(V(F))$ is the space of smooth vectors in $L^2(V(F))$ under the action of $H_W(F).$ Indeed, when $F=\RR$ this is \cite[p.
+827]{Howe:Heis}; the argument generalizes in a standard manner to the case $F=\CC.$ When $F$ is non-Archimedean it is immediate.
 This completes the proof in the setting of Theorem \ref{thm:vector-Mod-group}.